pdube-cimpl/doc-install/source/install/index.rst

 .. note::

-   It is hightly recommended you choose the latest stable release for a production usage.
+   It is highly recommended you choose the latest stable release for a production usage.

 GLPI follows a semantic versioning scheme, on 3 digits.
 The first one is the major release, the second the minor and the third the fix release.